rjdmoore/fictrac/README.md

 cmake --build . --config Release --target ALL_BUILD
 ```

-If everything went well, the executables for FicTrac and a configuration utility will be placed in the `bin` directory under the FicTrac source folder.
+If everything went well, the executables for FicTrac and a configuration utility will be placed under the `bin` directory in the FicTrac project folder.

-**Note:** To save video, you must also have the [H264 library](https://github.com/cisco/openh264/releases).
-OpenCV 3.4.2 requires openh264-1.7.0-win64.dll; if you run FicTrac with the wrong H264 library version, OpenCV should print an error message to terminal.
-Simply copy the .dll to your system path, or to the same folder as `fictrac.exe`.
+**Note:** To save video on Windows, you must also have the [H264 library](https://github.com/cisco/openh264/releases) in the system path.
+OpenCV 3.4.2 requires `openh264-1.7.0-win64.dll`, which should be downloaded and placed in the same directory as the generated `fictrac.exe`.
+If you have installed another version of OpenCV, and it requires another version of the H264 library, an error message should be printed to the terminal when you run FicTrac.
+You can obtain other H264 versions from the above link.

 #### Ubuntu (Linux)